octogen-ai/shop-catalog-tools/README.md

 ### 2. Setup environment

 Create a `.env` file in the root directory with the following env vars.
-Please obtain the customer name service account credentials file from your Octogen Account rep.
+Please obtain the customer name and service account credentials file from your Octogen Account rep.

 ```
 OCTOGEN_CATALOG_BUCKET_NAME=octogen-catalog-exchange